 Sitecore solutions do not use layouts to process every HTTP request.
-The IIS web serves services some HTTP requests by serving static files from disk.
+The IIS Web serves services some HTTP requests by serving static files from disk.
 Some requests activate media or other ASP.NET handlers that do not use layout details or layouts.
 You can configure the value attribute of the /configuration/sitecore/settings/setting element in web.config with name IgnoreUrlPrefixes to prevent Sitecore from processing specific requests, causing ASP.NET to process the request without Sitecore.

-For information about configuring IIS to use ASP.NET to process additional requests, see the manual Sitecore Dynamic Links.
+2 For information about configuring IIS to use ASP.NET to process additional requests, see the guide to Dynamic Links at http://sdn.sitecore.net/Reference/Sitecore%206/Dynamic%20Links.aspx.